rubygarage/rubygarage.github.com/slides/refactoring-ruby.markdown

 ## What to Do

-* To isolate conditional and put it in the right class, you may need [Extract Method](refactoring-ruby#/32) and then [Move Method](refactoring-ruby#/39).
+* To isolate conditional and put it in the right class, you may need [Extract Method](refactoring-ruby#/40) and then [Move Method](refactoring-ruby#/47).
-* If a conditional is based on type code, such as when the program’s runtime mode is switched, use [Replace Conditional with Polymorphism](refactoring-ruby#/54) or [Replace Type Code with State/Strategy](refactoring-ruby#/58).
+* If a conditional is based on type code, such as when the program’s runtime mode is switched, use [Replace Conditional with Polymorphism](refactoring-ruby#/62) or [Replace Type Code with State/Strategy](refactoring-ruby#/66).
-* After specifying the inheritance structure, use [Replace Conditional with Polymorphism](refactoring-ruby#/54).
 * If there aren’t too many conditions in the operator and they all call same method with different parameters, polymorphism will be superfluous.
-In this case, you can break that method into multiple smaller methods with [Replace Parameter with Method](refactoring-ruby#/47) and change the conditional accordingly.
+In this case, you can break that method into multiple smaller methods with [Replace Parameter with Method](refactoring-ruby#/55) and change the conditional accordingly.
-* If one of the conditional options is null, use [Introduce Null Object](refactoring-ruby#/46).
+* If one of the conditional options is null, use [Introduce Null Object](refactoring-ruby#/54).
-* If you have difficult conditions use [Decompose Conditional](refactoring-ruby#/60), [Substitute Algorithm](refactoring-ruby#/59), [Replace Method With Method Object](refactoring-ruby#/52).
+* If you have difficult conditions use [Decompose Conditional](refactoring-ruby#/68), [Substitute Algorithm](refactoring-ruby#/67), [Replace Method With Method Object](refactoring-ruby#/60).
 * If the if and else clauses are similar enough, you may be able to rewrite them so that the same code fragment can generate the proper results for each case.
 Then the conditional can be eliminated.

 ---